collaide/repository-manager/README.md

 ### Download a repository

 RepositoryManager make the download of a repo_item easy.
-If the user want to download a file, it is easy, the `user.download(repo_item)` method returns you the path off file (if the user `can_read` it).
+If the user want to download a file, the `user.download(repo_item)` method returns you the path of the file (if the user `can_read` it).
 If it want to download a folder, it automaticaly genere a zip file with all the contant that the user can_read.
 The method returns the path of this zip file.

 ## TODO